ruionwriting/ubuntu-dev-ops-toolkit/docs/create-new-virtual-machine.md

 # Create new virtual machine

-When completing these instructions you get a fresh installation of Ubuntu that you can then configure using the various guides, scripts or your own additions.
+When completing these instructions you are ready to power on a new virtual machine and to install the operating system (I'll be using Ubuntu in these guides) that you can then configure using the various guides, scripts I provide or your own additions.
 It's a clean baseline that we can snapshot and evolve according our own needs/preferences.

 > **Note**
 > This guide assumes that you have a valid paid VMWare license.
 Player editions might work as well but it's something I've not tested as I favour using the Pro versions.